What is time, really?

 Then there are times that fly past, barely grasped.
 The kiss you longed for, the holiday you saved for, joys and pleasures that fizz on the tongue like a sublime taste of heaven.
 And then… gone.

-This was one of the longer weeks of my life.
+I remember one of the longest weeks of my life.
 Time did not dance by and leave me smiling.
 Time ambushed me, held me down while events rolled over my head, an unwelcome tsunami of bad news stories.
 It did not let me escape.

 Sometimes everything changes in a flash.
 Sometimes there comes a lightning bolt that does not fade, with the sure knowledge of thunderclaps and raging storms to follow, all at once and never ending, no mercy, time stretched on and pain sparking every nerve, and when will it all end?